 Oxford & Area Food Bank remains open.
 Please see attached poster.
 Food Bank Poster

 Essential services of fire, police, water and sewer are not currently impacted.

 Now, and until further notice, Town staff will not be entering residential or commercial premises except in the cases of emergency.

 Requests for service will be addressed on a priority and capacity basis considering the safety of the public and Town staff.

 Note: The Transfer Site is open.
 Residents are encouraged to limit their time at this location, to drop materials quickly and maintain social distancing.

-All in-person meetings of Council and committees have been cancelled until further notice due to the Minister's Order.
-Council will be meeting virtually.
+All in-person meetings of Council and committees are following COVID-19 protocols.
 Minutes will be posted to the town's website.